-PSNI cuts: Victims charity warn that less crimes could be reported
+PSNI cuts: Victims charity warn that fewer crimes could be reported

 'Trauma gets worse'

-Less police visibility and a reduced response time could lead to less people reporting crimes, Ms Bunting told BBC's Good Morning Ulster programme.
+Less police visibility and a reduced response time could lead to fewer people reporting crimes, Ms Bunting told BBC's Good Morning Ulster programme.

 "Visibility of police on the ground gives confidence to victims, they feel safer in their communities if they can see the police," she added.